 This partnership began in January 2013.
-It was prompted by Big Lottery Fund England’s pioneering new funding, investing up to £300 million over five to ten years in projects that address the needs of some of the most vulnerable groups in society.
+It was prompted by Big Lottery Fund England’s pioneering new funding, investing £570 million over five to ten years in projects that address the needs of some of the most vulnerable groups in society.
 The Connecting Policy with Practice programme focuses specifically on two of these major, voluntary-sector led investments, which aim to support:

 - Young people not in education, employment or training (NEETs)

 Faced with the challenges of new types of commissioning, stretched resources and the realities of providing tailored, personalised support to people most in need, now is a crucial time for voluntary organisations to share best practice and shape policy.

 At the same time the Civil Service Reform Plan committed to more open forms of policy making and more interchange between different sectors.
 It is clear that traditional delivery models struggle to address the most complex social policy problems, particularly in a time of spending restraint and declining resources.

 At the heart of the programme each year is a 30-person cohort.
 Participants are drawn primarily from the Civil Service in Whitehall, and voluntary sector organisations working to deliver the Big Lottery investments.
 Cohort members work together in ‘learning pairs’ over the course of a year, to develop a better understanding of how policy translates into practice and to deliver practical projects.